christiejibaraki/back2normal/back2normal/README.md

 6. (Optional) View database tables in jupyter notebook.
 <br>The team has created a jupyter notebook to manually inspect sqlite tables.
 Once the database is built,
 to view the notebook, run `env/bin/jupyter-notebook prod_data_review.ipynb`.
 Navigate to localhost URL.
+7. (Optional) View supplementary cross-zip code analysis in the viz_analysis.ipynb jupyter notebook, by running  `env/bin/jupyter-notebook viz_analysis.ipynb`
-7. (Optional) The team has written a handful of unit tests which can be run with the following command `python -m pytest`
+8. (Optional) The team has written a handful of unit tests which can be run with the following command `python -m pytest`

 ### Description
 The frontend for our project is a simple javascript application that uses the D3 library to visualize the data.